popovicd99/LandTVehicleLoanPrediciton/README.md

 # LandTVehicleLoanPrediciton
-Project was done by me.In this one i tried to improve previously uploaded project by implementing some more advanced techniques
+Project was done by me.In this one i tried to improve misstakes on previously uploaded project by implementing some more advanced techniques on a new data set